 - convenience stores

 - tanning salons

 Minimum Investment Requirements

-In order to register, the candidate must demonstrate that he or she will make an eligible personal investment of at least $200,000 CAD in the proposed business.
-If proposing a Key Staff Member, the candidate must demonstrate that he or she will make an eligible personal investment of $400,000 CAD.
+In order to register, the candidate must demonstrate that he or she will make an eligible personal investment of at least $200,000 CAD in the proposed B.C. business within 610 (nearly 20 months) of arriving in the province.
+If proposing a key staff member, the candidate must demonstrate that he or she will make an eligible personal investment of $400,000 CAD.

 Minimum Job Requirements

-Candidates must demonstrate that they will create at least one permanent new full-time equivalent job for a Canadian citizen or permanent resident in the proposed business as well as the likelihood of supporting long-term employment of Canadians or permanent residents in the business.
-Job creation requirements differ for candidates who proposed to include a Key Staff member on their application.
+Applicants must demonstrate that they will create at least one new permanent, full-time equivalent job for a Canadian citizen or permanent resident in the proposed business within 365 days (12 months) of arriving to the province.
+The applicant must also demonstrate the likelihood of supporting long-term employment of Canadians or permanent residents in the business.

 The Invitation to Apply

 Meeting the minimum eligibility requirements does not guarantee that a candidate will be invited to submit a complete application.